AcademySoftwareFoundation/MaterialX/source/README.md

 - Python support is enabled via the MATERIALX_BUILD_PYTHON build variable.
 - OSL shader generation is enabled via the MATERIALX_BUILD_GEN_OSL build variable.
 - GLSL shader generation is enabled via the MATERIALX_BUILD_GEN_GLSL build variable.
-- Building of rendering utilities is enabled via the MATERIALX_BUILD_RENDER build variable.
-Execution of rendering tests is enabled via the MATERIALX_TEST_RENDER.
-These tests are currently only supported for the Windows platform.